ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 	- Updated use case documentation for delta
 	- Updated what available delta functions exists

+3.0.5	Following changes has been done:
+	- Removed reference to service (delta for leisure time center) not supported in this version

 4.0		Following changes has been done:
 	- Added vistingaddress for unit
 	- Added resident status for person